php/php-langspec/spec/10-expressions.md

 source array is not an array or object implementing `ArrayAccess` no assignments are performed and the return value is `NULL`.

-All elements in the source array having keys of type `string` are ignored.
+For *unkeyed-list-expression-list*, all elements in the source array having keys of type `string` are ignored.
 The element having an `int` key of 0 is assigned to the first target variable, the element having an `int` key of 1 is assigned to the second target variable, and so on, until all target variables have been